Brand your business like Bond and dress your business to win the business.

 Your brand is what the people say it is, not what you say it is.

-Design is the language of feeling so getting your brand identity right is crucial when it comes to attracting the right customer and setting the expectations (brand promise).
+Design is the language of feeling so getting your brand identity right is crucial when it comes to attracting the right customer.
+This also sets the expectations (brand promise).

 Once you have your brand identity in place it’s time to start spreading that across all of your brand touch-points.

-Case in point – I’m rebuilding a website for roofer who has got accreditation’s galore.
+Case in point – at the time of writing, I’m rebuilding a website for roofer who has got some amazing accreditations to his name.
 He’s highly professional, got Which?
 Trusted Trader status, HomePro status and more.
 BUT he wasn’t showing them in key areas on his website OR his vehicles.

 Also a big issue he has is roofing companies undercutting him by not charging VAT and/or using inferior materials.